SergeiSavinkov/City_guide/README.md

 # City Guide

-**City Guide** is an interactive Python TUI application that lets you check the current weather, basic country information, and currency rate for any chosen city—and save your favorite cities locally.
+**City Guide** is an interactive Python TUI application that lets you check the current weather, basic country information, and currency rate for any chosen city - and save your favorite cities locally.

 ## Features